BountyProtocol/BountyProtocol/README.md

 ```
 NOTE!
 This project is still under development.
 It means the SoulSystem Protocol hasn't been audited and data structures may still change.
-We are currently looking for a design partner with a matching use case to help guide progress.
+We are currently partnering with design partners to help ground the progress of the protocol.
-If you might be interested or have any questions please use the Issues tab to reach out.
+If you might be interested, have a matching use-case, or just want to say hello, please use the _Issues_ tab to reach out.
 ```